 Though it was not required by code, the author chose to compact the gravel fill to eliminate any risk of settlement cracks forming in the slab.

 On top of the stone, we spread 2 inches of clean sand, installed a 10-mil vapor barrier, and covered that with another 2 inches of sand to protect it from punctures.

 Doweling the Slab Edges

-(left).
+Rebar dowels tie new slab areas to old.
 To tie the slab to the stem walls, the crew grouted in 30-inch-long dowels on 16-inch centers.

 These are bent over and wire-tied to the grid.

 Slab: Infill and New

 Because of its size, the slab took three days to pour.
 We used a 2,500-psi mix.
 Concrete reaches its design strength at 28 days, but construction operations can resume after 48 hours.
 In our typical hot weather, we usually mist the slab for at least the first few hours to control curing.

 Once all the rebar and subslab mechanicals were in place, it took three days to pour the entire slab.